Lunar Silicon Cavity

 A highly phase-coherent lunar master laser can serve many important tasks for emerging scientific and technological explorations via space-borne experiments~\cite{Kolkowitz2016,Turyshev2025,Zhu2025TransportableApplications,Kopeikin2024LunarRelativity,Lezius2016Space-borneMetrology}.
-In the absence of atmospheric perturbation, it will be much easier to establish a lunar-space optical link than starting with a stable oscillator on Earth.
-The lunar laser's phase stability can thus be transferred with high fidelity to secondary systems on board of various satellite clusters/constellations, enabling the construction of long baseline space-borne optical interferometers.
-Each satellite with a laser onboard can have its optical field phase locked to the lunar master laser, greatly simplifying on-board frequency control systems for networks of satellites used for classical or quantum communications, as well as for navigation and flight formation needs.
+In the absence of atmospheric perturbation, it will be much easier to establish a lunar-space optical frequency/phase transfer link than starting with a stable oscillator on Earth.
+It is expected that while Earth-satellite optical links may demonstrate $10^{-18}$ performance, they will take $>1000$~s to average to that level~\cite{Caldwell_OpticalTimeTransfer,Shen_OpticalTimeTransfer} which is not fast enough to transfer laser coherence.
+However, the lunar laser's phase stability can be transferred with high fidelity to secondary systems on board of various satellite clusters/constellations, enabling the construction of long baseline space-borne optical interferometers~\cite{Berceau2016,Derevianko2022}.
+Each satellite with a laser onboard can have its optical field phase-locked to the lunar master laser, greatly simplifying on-board frequency control systems for networks of satellites used for classical or quantum communications, as well as for navigation and flight formation needs.
 State-of-the-art atomic clocks rely on high-performance and robust local oscillators.
 The stability of the clock is often determined by the phase coherence of the driving laser.
 Housing a stable optical reference cavity onboard a satellite to accompany its atomic payload remains a technically sophisticated task.
 With phase-stable optical links established between satellites and the lunar laser base, any onboard atomic systems can be quickly turned into optical atomic clocks, and benefit from the unmatched phase coherence of the lunar laser.